-In an exciting new partnership for Riedel Australia, Clare Valley family winery Taylors will toast to the end of summer with a world-first pop-up experience focused on the importance of temperature.
+In an exciting new partnership for Riedel in Australia, Clare Valley family winery Taylors will toast to the end of summer with a world-first pop-up experience focused on the importance of temperature in wine service.

 Taylors have called on Chef Duncan Welgemoed, executive head chef of hatted Africola (The Adelaide Advertiser’s Restaurant of the Year), to create Celsius – a unique evening of wine, food and technology to stimulate the senses and prove just how much temperature affects the food we eat and the wine we drink.

 Over four nights in Sydney, consumers will be invited to experience a three-course dinner menu with matching Taylors Wines in a fully immersive experience, all centred on the importance of temperature.
 The pop-up is part of Taylors’ ongoing campaign to educate consumers about how the flavours and aromas of a wine can be transformed when served at the optimum drinking temperature.